California Gothic · Adult Literary Fiction

 The author, in San Francisco

 Iris Glass is a novelist and software engineer.
-She writes about what it's like inside a brain that notices everything and can stop almost nothing — and what happens when that brain falls in love.
+She writes about pattern recognition, compulsion, and what happens when intelligence is no protection against desire.

 @irisglass.author on Instagram